openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhxd_0_0.md

 **NOTE1:** After parameter change, first exclude module (without setting parameters to default value) and then re include the module.

 **NOTE 2:** If you don't have IR BICOM relay module mounted and you enable IR communication (parameter 100 is 1 or 2) there will be no valid IR relay state reported.
-It will be reported IR COMMUNICATION ERROR and LED2 will BLINK.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+It will be reported IR COMMUNICATION ERROR and LED2 will BLINK.
 The following option values may be configured -:

 | Value  | Description |